Advertising

 Bytes Threshold

-The combination of Initial and Subload (Polite) cannot exceed the KB limits defined in MSN Ad Specs.
+The combination of Initial and Subload (Polite) cannot exceed the KB limits defined in this document.

 User initiated content is not factored into the size measurement.